 When buying land in [martket_city], it is imperative you keep a few things in mind.
 Not all lots are the same, and some can have features that can become very expensive to deal with.
-In our latest post, we explore what to watch out for when buying land in Ohio and Southern California.
+In our latest post, we explore what to watch out for when buying land in Ohio and California.

 Buying land is a bit different than other real estate purchases.
 There is less data to go off of and fewer experts to work with.
-Homesmith is a land expert in Ohio and Southern California and we can help you whether you are looking to buy or sell land in the area.
+Homesmith Properties is a land expert in Ohio and California and we can help you whether you are looking to buy or sell land in the area.
 Here are just a few things to do before you buy.

 Working With People Who Aren’t Land Specialists

 While most agents can help you buy many different types of properties, you will want to make sure that if you choose to hire an agent, that they are a land professional.
 Land specialists will have a better understanding of environments impacts, how to handle them, development nearby and the inside track on the best developers to work with.

 Make Sure Your Financing Is Lined Up